By Molly Voss, DNP, ANP-BC

 Preparation is key to helping your loved one weather the potentially overwhelming festivities.
 Think ahead about which aspects of the day could present the biggest challenges, and have a plan.

-- Consider practicing.
+- Rehearse.
 Create the dinner experience ahead of time.
 Let your child sample menu items; set the table; maybe play holiday music and explain your traditions.
 They may be more receptive in a safe, quiet environment without the pressure and commotion of the main event.

 - Prepare favorite foods.
 Will your child only eat chicken nuggets?
 Have them on hand!
 Help keep hunger at bay with some healthy, easy-to-access snacks.
 Manage portion sizes by packing favorite sizes in portable baggies.
 This may be particularly helpful during holiday-related shopping and errands, or if you’re traveling to your destination.